nf-core/sarek/docs/output.md

 #### bcftools stats

-[bcftools stats](https://samtools.github.io/bcftools/bcftools.html#stats) produces text file stats which is suitable for machine processing and can be plotted using plot-vcfstats.
+[bcftools stats](https://samtools.github.io/bcftools/bcftools.html#stats) produces a statistics text file which is suitable for machine processing and can be plotted using plot-vcfstats.
 For further reading and documentation see the [bcftools stats manual](https://samtools.github.io/bcftools/bcftools.html#stats).

 Plot will show: